yuvraajsj18/Operating-Systems/notes/processes/processes.md

 - *Program* is a **passive** entity, whereas a *process* is an **active** entity.

-- If user(multiple or single) invoke same copy of the browser, these will be separate processes, despite belonging to the same passive entity.
+- If a user(multiple or single) invokes the same copy of the browser, these will be separate processes, despite belonging to the same passive entity.

-  - Although the text segment of processes of same program are equivalent, the data, heap, and stack sections are different.
+  - Although the text segment of the processes of the same program is equivalent, the data, heap, and stack sections are different.

 - **Summary**:

   **A program is not a process**; a *program* is a *passive* entity, such as a file containing a list of instructions stored on a disk(executable file), whereas a *process* is an *active* entity, with a *program counter* specifying the next instruction to *execute* and a set of *associated resources*.

-  A *program becomes a process* when an executable file is *loaded into memory* either by double clicking or writing a command.
+  A *program becomes a process* when an executable file is *loaded into memory* either by double-clicking or writing a command.

   ![Process in memory](processes.assets/3_01_Process_Memory.jpg)